 Biological effects are not expected to be substantially different between Alternative 1 (No Action), Preferred Alternative 2, and Alternative 3 since the allocation percentages would be similar and do not affect the total ACL specified in Action 2 (Table 4.2.1).
+Because of the reductions in catch levels in Action 1, all alternatives are constraining on harvest regardless of an increase in sector allocation.
 Preferred Alternative 2 would allocate a higher percentage to the commercial sector.
+When considering discards, any sector that receives a lower sector ACL could have increased discards as an inseason closure may occur earlier and snowy grouper may be discarded when fishing for co-occurring